 Although there are only six courts in all, having four of them indoors is an enormous asset, one that allows year-round play.
 Although the original courts stood on the mesa with that distracting view, the current complex sits deep within the property adjacent to the golf clubhouse (additional outdoor courts are planned for the next phase of development and those will be on the ridge with a view of the valley).
-Because there are indoor courts, the resort has a relatively large staff, headed by Allesandra Jordan.
-A top-ranked in the Southwest, she went on to play for Texas A&M University and on the pro tour.
-She played at the U.S. Open twice and was part of the U.S. Junior Fed Cup Team.
-She and the rest of the credentialed tennis staff offer private and semi-private lessons, junior clinics, and customized getaways for groups and teams.
+Because there are indoor courts, the resort has a relatively large staff, headed by Gregg Heartt.
+A highly ranked junior and college player in Florida, he comes to The Garden of the Gods Resort from Lake Butler, Florida, where he was Head Tennis Professional at the prestigious Isleworth Golf & Country Club.
+While there, he developed the Junior and Men's tennis programs and expanded the women's program from three teams to 15.
+He and his credentialed tennis staff offer private and semi-private lessons, junior clinics, and customized getaways for groups and teams.

 Courts & Fees.
 There are 2 outdoor hard courts and four indoor hard courts.
 Court fees: Outdoor, $25/hour for guests

 Altitude Caveat: The Club 6,000 feet above sea level.
 Expect your endurance to flag in this rarefied air and and the ball to fly.
 Take extra precautions against sunburn, including the use of an industrial strength sunblock, hat, and sunglasses.

 Golf Courses.
 Designed by J. Peter Maxwell and Peter Rathert, the 50-year-old Kissing Camels course comprises 27 holes lined with towering pines and backdropped by the Garden of the Gods and the soaring Pike's Peak.
 It's also long: any 18-hole combination stretching to 7,000 yards.